vswarte/waygate-server/README.md

 ### Additional configuration
 #### Logging
-The logging setup is specified in `config/logging.yaml`.
+The logging setup is specified in `config/logging.yml`.
 Under the hood it's log4rs, which has its [own manual](https://docs.rs/log4rs/latest/log4rs/config/index.html) on the logging options.

 #### Announcements
-The announcements are set in `config/announcement.yaml`.
+The announcements are defined in `config/announcement.yml`.

 ## What's working?
 What needs to be done?
  - [x] Summoning per sign